icann-dns/puppet-wombat/REFERENCE.md

 ### wombat::cluster

-module to manage and configure combat
+module to manage and configure wombat

 #### Parameters